tom-howard/ros/docs/com2009/assignment1/part1.md

 wsl_ros backup
 ```

-This will export your home directory to your University U: Drive, allowing you to restore it at the start of the next session.
+This will export your home directory to your University `U:\` Drive, allowing you to restore it on another managed desktop machine the next time you fire up WSL-ROS.